kurdiakaran863/Netflix-Movie-Recommendation/README.md

 Data Preprocessing :  This notebook, consists of dat cleaning, data preprocessing, NLP logic, topic modelling and the recommendation system function

 ## Summary:
--The alogorithm recommends movies to users based on a selected movie<br/>
+-The algorithm recommends movies to users based on a selected movie<br/>
--The recommender system works well in mapping the similarity between the selected movie and the movies that can be recommended.
+-The recommender system works well in mapping the similar text features of the selected movie, with the movies that can be recommended.